stephan-klein/supersonic/docs/tooling/cli/connect-screen/index.md

 The Steroids Connect Screen is your one-stop shop for app management and debugging.
 It opens up automatically in your default web browser when you start the Steroids Development Server by running `steroids connect` in your project folder.

-You can also type `c` or `connect` in the Development Server console to open the Connect Screen, or simply navigate your browser to [http://connect.appgyver.com](http://connect.appgyver.com).
-Finally, running `steroids connect --no-connect-screen` will cause Steroids to not open the Connect Screen automatically.
+You can also type `c` or `conn` in the Development Server console to open the Connect Screen.
+Finally, running `steroids connect --no-connect` will cause Steroids to not open the Connect Screen automatically.

-The Connect Screen has five main views: Preview, Logs, Documentation, Build Settings and Data, which are accessible via the menu bar at the top of the page.
+The Connect Screen has five main views: Preview, Logs, Documentation, Cloud and Data, which are accessible via the menu bar at the top of the page.
 Each of these views has it's own special purpose, let's take a look at a couple of them.

 ## Preview